hhandoko/yam-dotnet/Readme.md

 The goal by v1.0 is to reach completeness, i.e. 1:1 mapping of Yammer REST API to the library.

+## Undocumented Requests
+YamNet provides some support for Yammer requests that are not documented on the official REST API, but are known to be used by the Yammer web application itself through inspection via tools such as IE or Chrome network monitor, FireBug, Fiddler, etc. These undocumented methods can be found in separate classes under ```/ClientExtensions```.

+Currently there are no additional setup required in order to use them.
+However, in the future they may be separated into a different assembly and NuGet package (e.g. YamNet.Client.Undocumented).

+**Use it with caution.
+As these APIs may be subject to change without notice, and may break your application.**

 ## Credits
 Big thanks to [jmjc95](http://www.codeplex.com/site/users/view/jmjc95) and [tuongla](http://www.codeplex.com/site/users/view/tuongla) for creating a thoughtful, open-source sample project, and using a fork-friendly Apache 2.0 license so others can reuse and adapt the original works.

-Also thanks to [tejacques](https://github.com/tejacques) for [.Net 3.5 AsyncBridge](https://github.com/tejacques/AsyncBridge), and [OmerMor](https://github.com/OmerMor) for [TaskParallelLibrary](http://www.nuget.org/packages/TaskParallelLibrary/), for providing useful libraries making it easier to backport YamNet to .Net 3.5.
+Also thanks to [tejacques](https://github.com/tejacques) for [.Net 3.5 AsyncBridge](https://github.com/tejacques/AsyncBridge), and [OmerMor](https://github.com/OmerMor) for [TaskParallelLibrary](http://www.nuget.org/packages/TaskParallelLibrary/), for providing useful libraries making it easier to backport YamNet to .NET 3.5.

 ## Other Yammer-related .Net Resources
  * [Windows 8 App - ContractMeow](http://yammercontractmeow.codeplex.com/)
  * [Windows Phone OAuth SDK+Demo](https://github.com/yammer/windows-phone-oauth-sdk-demo)

 ## Other Tools
+ * [MarkdownPad Pro](markdownpad.com) to edit markdown text
  * [Violet UML Editor](http://alexdp.free.fr/violetumleditor/page.php) to generate UML diagrams